SAP-samples/btp-developer-guide-cap/documentation/freestyle-fiori/4-1-project-setup.md

     ![V4 Template](./images/template-setup-3.png)

-9. The project is now being generated, and a notification window will appear in the lower right corner once the process has completed. **Wait for the message that the project has been generated!**
+9. The project will be generated and a notification window will appear in the lower right corner once the process has completed. **Wait for the message that the project has been generated!**

 ## Summary